yurybubnov/yurybubnov.github.io/_posts/2015-04-27-Running-JMeter-in-cluster-on-Ubuntu.md

 {%endhighlight%}

 ####Client Configuration
-Add/modify following in `jmeter.properties`.
+Add/modify following in `user.properties`.
 In addition to those properties, you might want to modify 'mode' to fit your requirement.
 {%highlight bash%}
 remote_hosts=127.0.0.1:24001
 client.rmi.localport=25000